nicolaus-hee/sql-to-csv-converter/README.md

 # sql-to-csv-converter
 ## Purpose
-The tool serves to convert a SQL dump created by [HeidiSQL](https://www.heidisql.com/) into CSV to allow for easier import in other tools.
-I had a very large dataset (~10 GB, >100 million lines) to export and convert hence for performance reasons neither a direct CSV export from a regular HeidiSQL query nor a table export from PhpMyAdmin was an option.
+This script serves to convert a SQL dump created by [HeidiSQL](https://www.heidisql.com/) and consisting of (many) `INSERT` statements into CSV to allow for easier import in other tools.
+I had a very large dataset (~10 GB, >100 million lines) to export and convert so for performance reasons neither a direct CSV export from a regular HeidiSQL query nor a table export from PhpMyAdmin was an option.

 ## Usage

 ````
 python sql_to_csv.py -s source.sql -t output.csv
 ````

+The script will find the first `INSERT` statement in `source.sql` and derive the column names from it.
+All subsequent `...VALUES...` statements are converted into comma-separated lines which are stripped off remaining SQL syntax such as brackets.
+HeidiSQL portions the `INSERT`s in batches of 10,000 lines.
+Column names mentioned in any `INSERT` after the first are ignored to keep the CSV clean.

 ## Example
 Sample input (from HeidiSQL > Tools > [Export Database as SQL](https://www.heidisql.com/screenshots.php?which=export_sql), see `sample.sql` for full example):